How it works

 • Bid above the clearing price: User receives full allocation and a refund for any overpayment.

-• Bid at the clearing price: If quantity exceeds remaining supply at that exact price, user receives a pro-rata share of tokens and a refund for the remainder.
+• Bid at the clearing price: If quantity exceeds remaining supply at that exact price, user receives a proportional(pro-rata) share of tokens and a refund for the remainder.

 • Bid below the clearing price: User receives no tokens and get a full refund.